 We were searching for one around the flea market around 10 minutes from Jojo and casually turned around to check how far we had come and there we stood stunned.
-Mural was there right on the back wall of the small house we just passed by.
-Mural shows mischievous little boy Boule with his lovely dog Bill.
+The mural was there right on the back wall of the small house we just passed by.
+The mural shows mischievous little boy Boule with his lovely dog Bill.

-One need to look for these comics 360 deg around you because if they are in the opposite direction of your walk you may give it a miss.
+One needs to look for these comics 360 deg around you because if they are in the opposite direction of your walk you may give it a miss.

 This mural will definitely catch an eye where a lovely lady is been helped by the missionary Odilon Verjus to escape the leopard and his scared disciple hiding behind.
 Chalukya too doing his bit hoping that the lady gets impressed.

 At Rue des Capucins 13, 1000 Brussels